Wiretrip/Wiretrip.github.io/_posts/2016-03-30-stravaweather-post.md

 	final JSONObject nextWeather = hourly.getJSONObject(i+1);
 	long nextWeatherTime =
 		dtFmt.parse(dateQuery+" "+nextWeather.getString("time")+"00").getTime();
-	if (time < nextWeatherTime) //requested time is between curWeather and nextWeather {
+	if (time < nextWeatherTime) //requested time is between {							//curWeather and nextWeather
 		//select the closest observation to the requested time
 		//default is curWeather
 		if ((time-curWeatherTime)>(nextWeatherTime-time))